-Reye's syndrome, a condition that affects the nerves, sometimes develops...
+Reye's syndrome, a condition that affects the nerves, sometimes develops in children and adolescents who...
 (Source: excerpt from The Flu, NIAID Fact Sheet: NIAID)

 A form of encephalopathy with fatty infiltration of the LIVER, characterized by brain EDEMA and VOMITING that may rapidly progress to SEIZURES; COMA; and DEATH.
 It is caused by a generalized loss of mitochondrial function leading to disturbances in fatty acid and CARNITINE metabolism.

 Acquired brain disorder following acute viral infections (especially influenza or chicken pox) in young children

 Rare, acute, sometimes fatal disease of childhood, most often occurring as a sequel of varicella or a viral upper respiratory infection of childhood; marked by recurrent vomiting and elevated serum transaminase levels with distinctive changes in the liver and other viscera; an encephalopathic phase with acute brain swelling disturbances of consciousness and seizures may follow.